 - Thick Wool Socks

-- Trekking Pants (water proof), Thermal Tops (long sleeve) and Therma Bottoms, Windproof Jacket, Lightweight Rain Jacket and T shirts
+- Trekking Pants (waterproof), Thermal Tops (long sleeve) and Therma Bottoms, Windproof Jacket, Lightweight Rain Jacket and T-shirts

-- Camera + extra batteries, Ipod for summit nights, Kindle or books for the down times.
+- Camera + extra batteries, iPod for summit nights, Kindle or books for the downtimes.

-Reputable Trekking Company
+Choose a Reputable Trekking Company

-All Porters must be registered under the Kilimanjaro Porter Assistance project (KPAP) and have a TALA license.
+All Porters must be registered under the Kilimanjaro Porter Assistance Project (KPAP) and have a TALA license.

 - Hepatitis A & B